Vasectomy & Vasectomy Reversal

 What is a Vasectomy Reversal?

 A vasectomy reversal is a procedure that you might want if you’ve changed your mind about permanent sterilization.
-In this procedure, your Urology Associates of Mobile surgeon reconnects your vas deferens to allow sperm to reach your seminal fluid.
+In this procedure, your Urology Associates surgeon reconnects your vas deferens to allow sperm to reach your seminal fluid.

 There are two approaches to vasectomy reversal: